BioMeDS/onboarding-base-module/README.md

 > Don't forget the workflow mentioned at the top of the base module!

 ---

+#### 12. Install the VS Code Extension "Jupyter" for Jupyter Notebook support
+The use of the Jupyter extension in VS Code combines the versatility of both "VS Code" and "Jupyter Notebook".

 #### 13. Create a figure that incorporates all runs (c1 - c4) of one tile as subplots.
 Create two files: ```Analysis.ipynb``` and ```Functions.py```.
 When creating the ```.ipynb``` file in VS Code it wants you to select a kernel.
 Here you choose the environment you created in the previous task.
 The ```.ipynb``` file is where you write your code.
 Write your code as a function that can be used to analyse any given tile of the data.
 You can then save the function in the ```.py``` file so that you can also use it in other ```.ipynb``` files.